Delta Dawn: Content

-The title character is a faded former Southern belle from Brownsville, Tennessee, who, at 41, is obsessed to unreason with the long-ago memory of a suitor who jilted her.
+The title character is a faded former Southern belle from Brownsville, Tennessee, who, at 41, is obsessed with the long-ago memory of a suitor who jilted her.
 The lyrics describe how the woman regularly "walks downtown with a suitcase in her hand / looking for a mysterious dark haired man" who she says will be taking her "to his mansion in the sky."

-Reddy's recording in particular includes choir-like inspirational overtones.

 The song's writing

 Alex Harvey said he wrote the song about his mother:

 Ten years before Harvey wrote the song, he was performing on TV and told his mother not to come, lest she get drunk and embarrass him.
 That night she died in a car crash, and Harvey believed it was suicide caused by his rejection.

-Harvey suffered from guilt over the incident, for years, until a cathartic incident the night he wrote the song.
+For years Harvey suffered from guilt over the incident, until a cathartic incident the night he wrote the song.
 He was at fellow songwriter Larry Collins' house, who was asleep while Harvey noodled around on his guitar.
 He believed his mother then came to him in a vision:

-After writing the first few lines of the song, Alex woke Collins and they finished it together.
+After writing the first few lines of the song, Harvey woke Collins and they finished it together.

 Recording history

-The first recording of "Delta Dawn" was made by Harvey for his eponymous album released in November 1971.
-Harvey had performed as the opening act for Helen Reddy at the Troubadour, in January 1972, but at that time Reddy (who also was signed with the Capitol Records label) made no connection with any of Harvey's compositions.
+The first recording of "Delta Dawn" was made by Harvey for his album Alex Harvey released in November 1971.
+Harvey had performed as the opening act for Helen Reddy at the Troubadour in January 1972, but at that time Reddy (who also was signed with the Capitol Records label) made no connection with any of Harvey's compositions.

-Dianne Davidson sang backup for Harvey's recording.
-She was the first singer after Harvey to record the song and chart in 1971–1972.

-Tracy Nelson also sang backup on Harvey's recording, and performed "Delta Dawn" in her live act.

 Bette Midler

-After hearing Tracy Nelson sing "Delta Dawn" at the Bottom Line in New York City, Bette Midler added the song to her repertoire.

-During the time Tanya Tucker’s and Helen Reddy’s recordings of the song were being produced (see below), Bette Midler recorded "Delta Dawn" for her The Divine Miss M debut album, for which her bluesy version was planned as the lead single.
+During the time Tanya Tucker’s and Helen Reddy’s recordings of the song were being produced, Bette Midler recorded "Delta Dawn" for her The Divine Miss M debut album, for which her bluesy version was planned as the lead single.
 Reddy's single was released June 1973, two days after Midler's.
 The preemption required a marketing change for Midler, so the original B-side "Boogie Woogie Bugle Boy" was shopped to radio, itself becoming a top ten hit.

+The song was also included on Midler's 1977 live album Live at Last which was recorded at the Cleveland Music Hall in Cleveland, Ohio.